citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorAvailabilityZoneResourceResponseModel.md

 HasObjectTypeName returns a boolean if a field has been set.

+### SetObjectTypeNameNil

+`func (o *HypervisorAvailabilityZoneResourceResponseModel) SetObjectTypeNameNil(b bool)`

+ SetObjectTypeNameNil sets the value for ObjectTypeName to be an explicit nil

+### UnsetObjectTypeName
+`func (o *HypervisorAvailabilityZoneResourceResponseModel) UnsetObjectTypeName()`

+UnsetObjectTypeName ensures that no value is present for ObjectTypeName, not even an explicit nil
 ### GetResourceContainer

-`func (o *HypervisorAvailabilityZoneResourceResponseModel) GetResourceContainer() HypervisorResourceRefResponseModelAllOfResourceContainer`
+`func (o *HypervisorAvailabilityZoneResourceResponseModel) GetResourceContainer() HypervisorResourceRefResponseModel`

 GetResourceContainer returns the ResourceContainer field if non-nil, zero value otherwise.

 ### GetResourceContainerOk

-`func (o *HypervisorAvailabilityZoneResourceResponseModel) GetResourceContainerOk() (*HypervisorResourceRefResponseModelAllOfResourceContainer, bool)`
+`func (o *HypervisorAvailabilityZoneResourceResponseModel) GetResourceContainerOk() (*HypervisorResourceRefResponseModel, bool)`

 GetResourceContainerOk returns a tuple with the ResourceContainer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetResourceContainer

-`func (o *HypervisorAvailabilityZoneResourceResponseModel) SetResourceContainer(v HypervisorResourceRefResponseModelAllOfResourceContainer)`
+`func (o *HypervisorAvailabilityZoneResourceResponseModel) SetResourceContainer(v HypervisorResourceRefResponseModel)`

 SetResourceContainer sets ResourceContainer field to given value.